gadget-inc/js-clients/packages/react-shopify-app-bridge/README.md

 npm install --save @gadgetinc/react-shopify-app-bridge @gadgetinc/react @shopify/app-bridge-react react
 ```

 While exploring Shopify embedded app development, you may have come across [documentation](https://shopify.dev/apps/tools/app-bridge/getting-started) on how to set up Shopify App Bridge.
 Steps involving OAuth and initializing app bridge can be skipped when using the `@gadgetinc/react-shopify-app-bridge` package.
 The OAuth steps as well as initializing the App Bridge will be taken care of by the `Provider`.
-The initialized instance of App Bridge is accessible via the `appBridge` key returned from `useGadgetContext`.
+The initialized instance of App Bridge is accessible via the `appBridge` key returned from `useGadget`.
 See the following example:

 ## Example usage